I arrived in Montanita on a Saturday afternoon, the busiest day of the week, in the little surf and hippie hangout on Ecuador's Pacific coast.

 My friend Kevin likened Montanita to a “backpacker vortex” because it sucks travelers into its laid-back, daily rhythm of life.

-After spending 2 weeks, and 3 weekends there, I wholeheartedly agree.
+After spending two weeks, and three weekends there, I wholeheartedly agree.
 Montanita quickly grew to become one of my favorite places in the world.

-And much like my visits to Gili Trawangan and Caye Caulker, my time in Montanita was defined not by a single amazing experience, but rather by all the little ones that collectively made up the whole.
+And much like my visits to Indonesia's Gili Trawangan and Belize's Caye Caulker, my time in Montanita was defined not by a single amazing experience but rather by all the little ones that collectively made up the whole.

-(Note: both open bars are only about two hours, and the drinks they peddle are a heavily liqoured vodka-juice combination that’s intended to get you drunk before you realize how terrible it tastes.)
+(Note: both open bars are only about two hours, and the drinks they peddle are a heavily liquored vodka-juice combination that's intended to get you drunk before you realize how terrible it tastes.)

-Montanita was originally a surf destination, and if you talk to the local expats, it won’t take long to meet some that talk of the days when they first visited years ago, before the paved roads, and Wi-Fi enabled hostals being constructed today.
+Montanita was originally a surf destination.
+If you talk to the local expats, it won't take long to meet some who talk of the days when they first visited years ago, before the paved roads and Wi-Fi-enabled hostels were constructed today.

 I've already tried my hand at surfing around the world, so I spent my time taking reflective walks down the beach to The Point (a rocky outcropping at the North end) and back.